tanhauhau/tanhauhau.github.io/content/blog/hydrating-text-content/index.md

 Although React warned about the mismatch in the console, the hydrated app still worked fine.

-So I can actually ignore it. 🙈
+So I can ignore it. 🙈

 Still, my curiosity made me dig deeper, to find out the reason behind it.